nymlab/vectis/README.md

 1. [_guardians:_](/contracts/README.md#Guardians) the addresses appointed by the user to protect the user (via key recovery and / or account freezing)
 1. [_relayers_](/contracts/README.md#Relayers) the addresses appointed by the user to allow for user's off-chain transaction signatures be committed on-chain with gas.

+### Note on Relayer gas fees

+When a message a relayed, the smart contract wallet has to verify the relayed transaction has been signed by the user and that it was not replayed.
+This operation adds some amount of gas to a transaction that was just directly sent by the user to the SCW.

+For reference (tested on a local node):

+- A user directly sends a bank message to the SCW: 138700
+- A relayer sends a signed bank message for execution: 147285

 ## Hack

 ### Contracts Code Test